• Skip to main content

 You’re ready to make some changes to the backyard landscaping.
 One of the things you want to do is add an outdoor space that’s shaded and provides a nice place to sit and enjoy the grounds.

-Some friends suggest adding a gazebo while others think a pergola would work nicely.
+Some friends suggest adding a gazebo, while others think a pergola would work nicely.

 What Exactly is a Pergola?
+What is its Purpose?

-How is it Different From a Gazebo?
+How are Pergolas Different From a Gazebo?

 There are three main differences between pergolas and gazebos.
 One has to do with the shape.
 A pergola is typically square or rectangular.
 By contrast, the typical gazebo is either round or shaped like an octagon.